chRyNaN/cycle/docs/presentation-core/presentation-core/com.chrynan.presentation/-view-data/index.md

 Note that a [ViewData](index.md) should not contain any logic.
 A [ViewData](index.md) is typically an immutable data class containing necessary information for displaying a UI.
 Typically, fields shouldn't be updated or altered on a [ViewData](index.md) but instead new updated [ViewData](index.md) objects should be created and the whole [State](../-state/index.md) should be updated with these new objects.
 This way it conforms to the uni-directional paradigm.

-Note that there is some terminology conflation between this class "ViewData" and components in other popular frameworks and design patterns, such as, the Android Architecture Component's "ViewModel" class.
+Note that there is some terminology conflation between this class "ViewData" and the [ViewModel](../-view-model/index.md) class.
 Here a [ViewData](index.md) should perform no logic, and just be a model representation of a UI.

 ## Types